mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricksForRecords.md

 function wrapEm<T extends (string | number)[]>(...args: T): WrapElems<T> {}
 ```

+Now, to define `WrapElems`..

 #### Solution with Mappped Types

-And here's solution for this example.
+Here's a `WrapElems` type constructor.
-The `WrapElems` type constructor maps one type of array to another type of array.
+It maps one type of array or tuple to another type of arrayor tuple,
-(Or one type of tuple to another type of tuple.)
+applying the `Wrapped` type conversion on each element.

 ```ts
 type WrapElems<T extends (string | number)[]> = {